Early Education Program

 The Primary Section caters for students aged 5 – 12 years.
 The transition from our Early Education Program to our school aged programs is seamless and continues to cater for the diverse needs of students.

-Croydon SDS has a committed, dedicated staff that comprises of special education teachers, education support staff, speech pathologists, physiotherapists, an occupational therapist, a school nurse, and a family support coordinator.
+Croydon SDS has a committed, dedicated staff that comprises of special education teachers, education support staff, speech pathologists, a physiotherapist, occupational therapists, a psychologist, a school nurse, and a family support coordinator.
 A multidisciplinary approach is used with therapists working in partnership with teachers to support students to access their educational programs.